frappe/frappe_io/frappe_io/www/bench/index.md

 ### Manage Updates

-You can update all your instances to the latest release versions by running the update command.
-This will download the latest version all the apps on bench, update dependencies, run patches and also migrate the database schema.
+You can update all your instances to the latest release versions by running the `update` command.
+This will download the latest version all the apps on bench, update dependencies, run patches, and also migrate the database schema.
 If executed outside a bench directory, it just updates the bench tool!

 ```sh
 bench update